lorenzopistolesi/Ambassador-Process/README.md

 # From Ambassador-Process to Proof of Sharism
-## Goal : Eradicate poverty for all artists
+#### Goal : Eradicate poverty for all artists

+Process : Run Ambassador Process learning from our community